-\rbc{The key idea of \mech~is to place specialized stencil processing units (SPU) near the last-level cache (LLC) of a traditional CPU.
-As a typical LLC is partitioned into multiple cache slices, \mech~places one SPU {in} each LLC slice.} At a high level, each {SPU} performs the stencil operation on each grid point sequentially. \rbc{The input grid points} are accessed in row-major order, following their layout in memory. \rbc{For each input grid point}, the {SPU} loads the data from {LLC} either from the local or remote LLC slice.
-Once the data arrives at the {SPU}, the {SPU}'s execution unit performs a single multiply operation with a predefined constant, whose output is added to the accumulator.
-The final accumulated result is stored back into the output grid point only when all computations for the output grid point have been performed.
+At a high\gs{-}level, each \gls{SPU} performs the stencil operation on each grid point sequentially.
+The points are accessed in row-major order, following their layout in memory.
+For each grid point, the \gls{SPU} loads the input data from \gls{LLC}.
+Once the data arrives at the \gls{SPU}, the \gls{SPU}'s execution unit performs a single multiply operation with a predefined constant, whose output is added to the accumulator.
+The final result is stored in the results array after all computations for the grid point have been performed.
 Then, the \gls{SPU} proceeds to calculate the next grid point.

-\rbc{To accelerate the accesses to input grid points, \mech~abstracts a series of data accesses using a \emph{stream} operations, which {enable} feeding data to the executing units at a high {throughput}.
-A \emph{stream} is a sequence of data elements of the same type located in consecutive physical memory addresses~\cite{jouppi_stream}.
-A stream is represented by the start address, the data type width, number of elements, and a position pointer.
+To accelerate this process, \mech~abstracts data movement through a series of \emph{stream} operations, which {enable} feeding data to the executing units at a high {throughput}.
+A \emph{stream} is a sequence of data elements of the same type located in consecutive physical memory addresses. \nasi{Each stream is} characterized by a start address, data type width, a number of elements, and a position pointer.
 When iterating over a stream, initially, a position pointer \nasi{indicates} the start of \gs{a} stream.
 Upon receiving a control signal, this pointer is incremented to point to the stream's next element.
 The stream can then be advanced until the final element in the stream is reached. \nasi{The stream} abstraction facilitates iterating over \nasi{stencil} data {by simply incrementing the position pointer, as opposed to} loading each data element using absolute memory addresses.
-Since a stencil computation moves through a grid at the same pace maintaining the same relative offsets for the stencil pattern, SPU uses stream abstraction to accelerate input grid access.
-This allows the same stencil code to be reused for all the grid points, and multiple disjoint data sources to be easily included in the stencil pattern by referring to different streams.}
+Since a stencil computation moves through {the entire} grid at the same pace, maintaining the same relative offsets for the stencil pattern, it is \nasi{naturally} possible to use streams to abstract {such an} access pattern. {Accordingly}, all the streams can be advanced at the same pace, marshaled by the \gls{SPU} moving through the grid.